The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ## Assize

 Assize is an AoE oGCD damage and healing spell that also restores MP.
-Assize is cast on cooldown in almost every scenario, though could be delayed if it doesn’t cost you a use.
-While it does decent healing, we mainly use it for damage and MP restoration, and it is almost never held specifically for healing, although you can and should move other oGCD heals around if they can instead be covered by an Assize you were going to use anyways.
+Assize is cast on cooldown in almost every scenario, though can be delayed if it doesn’t cost you a use or allows you to hit additional targets.
+While it does decent healing, we mainly use it for damage and MP restoration, and it is almost never held specifically for healing, although you can and should move other oGCD heals around if the healing can instead be covered by an Assize you were going to use anyways.
 The 45s cooldown unfortunately only aligns with the Dia refresh on every other use, so it is sometimes hard-clipped after a Glare if it doesn’t align with a Lily use.

 ## Presence of Mind (PoM)